qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

    corner of the table, or press :kbd:`Ctrl+e`
 #.
 Click the :guilabel:`Open field calculator` button in the toolbar
    along the top of the table, or press :kbd:`Ctrl+i`
 #.
-In the dialog that appears, make sure that the
+In the dialog that appears, make sure that |checkbox|
-   :guilabel:`Create new field` box is checked, and set the :guilabel:`Output field name` to ``area``
+   :guilabel:`Create new field` is checked, and set the :guilabel:`Output field name` to ``area``
    The output field type should be a decimal number (real).
    Set :guilabel:`Precision` to ``1`` (one decimal).